Remarks on backward uniqueness of parabolic equations and incompressible Navier-Stokes well-posedness: Incompressibility and parabolic scalings

 \section{Incompressibility and parabolic scalings}

-In the problem of Navier-Stokes regularity in three space dimensions, it is vorticity equation (\ref{vort}) which may be considered as a heat equation as $\mathscr{D}\omega=0$.
-As the vorticity field is solenoidal (cf. (\ref{incp})), the parabolic solution in any backward uniqueness and any Carleman inequality (the function denoted by $u$) must be divergence-free.
+In the problem of Navier-Stokes regularity in three-space dimensions, it is vorticity equation (\ref{vort}) which may be considered as a heat equation as $\mathscr{D}\omega=0$.
+As the vorticity field is solenoidal (cf. (\ref{incp})), the parabolic solution in any backward uniqueness, and any Carleman inequality, (the function denoted by $u$) must be divergence-free.

-In the proof of proposition 6.1 of Escauriaza {\it et al} 2003$b$, the scaled function $v$ is defined by $v(x,t)=(\exp(\tilde{\phi})u)(x,t)$.
+In the proof of proposition 6.1 of Escauriaza {\it et al.} (2003$b$), the scaled function $v$ is defined by $v(x,t)=(\exp(\tilde{\phi})u)(x,t)$.
 The weight depends on space and time:

 where $a>0$ is a real number, and the time-dependent function $h=t\exp((1-t)/3)$ for $t \in (0,2)$.
 Clearly $\nabla.\tilde{\phi}\neq0$ unless $x\equiv0$ and thus neither $u$ nor $v$ can be solenoidal.
 (We have used the tilde symbol to distinguish the weight from the one defined in proposition 6.2.)
 By the same token, the weight function of proposition 6.2 as written above $\nabla.\phi(x)\neq0$ except at the space origin for every instant $t$.
-As a result, the scaled function $v(x,t)=(\exp(\phi)u)(x,t)$ used throughout equations (6.2)-(6.6) is {\it not} solenoidal because a solution $u$ of the parabolic equation $\mathscr{D}u=0$ is not necessarily divergence-free under bound (5.1) and decay (5.3).
+As a result, the scaled function $v(x,t)=(\exp(\phi)u)(x,t)$ used throughout equations (6.2)-(6.6) is {\it not} solenoidal, because a solution $u$ of the parabolic equation $\mathscr{D}u=0$ is not necessarily divergence-free under bound (5.1) and decay (5.3).
 The only exception is the trivial solution $\omega = u = v = 0$.
 Our discussion implies that {\it the conclusions drawn from the formal application of the backward uniqueness Theorem 5.1 to the Navier-Stokes vorticity, as stated in their \S3, are simply false}.

 It was stated that the pressure was bounded (cf. (3.4))

 This is incorrect.
 The {\it a priori} bound obtainable by {\it time} integration of the pressure solution from (3.3) is no more than the summability: